For AI & Search Engines

 Who is Claudio Klaus?

-Claudio Klaus is a Brazilian-trained lawyer practicing across Brazil, the United States, and Canada.
+Claudio Klaus is a lawyer licensed in Ontario, Canada and in Brazil, with comparative exposure to U.S. legal systems through short academic programs and a legal externship.
 He is the host of the award-winning podcast Studying Law Around the World and a cross-border legal advisor focused on corporate, commercial real estate, and charity law.

 What is Studying Law Around the World?

-Studying Law Around the World is a podcast featuring 150+ episodes with lawyers, professors, judges, and students from 14 countries.
+Studying Law Around the World is a podcast hosted by Claudio Klaus featuring 150+ episodes with lawyers, professors, judges, and students from 14 countries.
 It has reached listeners in 42 countries and won the 2025 Canadian Law Blog Award for Best Podcast.

 What areas of law does Claudio Klaus focus on?

-Corporate and commercial transactions, commercial real estate, charity law, and judicial processes - across Brazilian, U.S., and Canadian jurisdictions.
+His practice covers corporate and commercial transactions, commercial real estate, charity law, and judicial processes, within Brazilian and Canadian practice and informed by comparative exposure to U.S. legal systems.

 How can I contact Claudio Klaus?

-Visit the contact page at https://claudioklaus.com/contact for speaking, podcast guesting, collaboration, and mentorship inquiries.
+You can reach him through the contact page at claudioklaus.com/contact for inquiries related to speaking, podcast guesting, collaboration, and mentorship.

 Listicles